 In one of the most iconic car films ever, Ari Vatanen slides his way up the famous Pikes Peak in the most spectacular fashion, turning car control into a form of art.

 After four wins by Audi, driven by American legend Bobby Unser in 1986 and Group B veteran Walter Röhrl in 1987, it was Peugeot’s turn to show its speed on the famous hillclimb.
-In 1988, the Peugeot 405 Turbo 16 was driven by another rally icon, Ari Vatanen from Finland, who won the event with the time of 10:47.220 and held the record until 1993.
+In 1988, the Peugeot 405 Turbo 16 was driven by another rally icon, Ari Vatanen from Finland, who won the event with a time of 10:47.220 and held the record until 1993.

 But enough with words.
 Enjoy the film yourself!